jacobrdavis/atomic-wsra-waves/README.md

 2. `calculate.ipynb`
 3. `compare.ipynb`

 The notebooks can be run in any order, since notebooks which depend on other notebooks (i.e., `compare.ipynb`) call the neccessary dependencies in order.
+The module `sharedfunctions.py` is called by the notebooks as needed and does not need to be run manually.